Faces of the Skeleton Coast

 ** The single supplement only applies if there is only 1 adult in a vehicle.

-• Prices for concession fees, taxes, park fees and fuel may be changed without prior notice.
-This is beyond our control and any increase levied will be for the traveller’s account.
+Prices for concession fees, taxes, park fees and fuel may be changed without prior notice.
+This is beyond our control and any increase levied will be passed to you.

 Itinerary